Sometimes, cancelling or delaying a trip is unavoidable. So, make sure your travel insurance comes with cancellation cover...

 Policies from LV= will also allow you to claim for excursions or activities that you've already paid for but can no longer go on.
 This includes lift passes and tuition fees for winter sports holidays.

-If you knew that you or your travelling companion wouldn't be able to travel after you booked the holiday, but before you took out the insurance, then you won't be covered.
+If you knew that you or your travelling companion wouldn't be able to travel after you booked the holiday, but before you took out your travel insurance, then you won't be covered.

 For example, if you're unable to travel because you need treatment for a condition that you were having tests for before you booked your holiday, it's unlikely you'll be able to claim on your cancellation cover.
 This is because the reason the trip is cancelled is not sudden or unexpected.